ashwinkumar12345/ethereum-app1/README.md

 > ## Boilerplate Design Goals

-- Need to write Solidity code in a Javascript project: Setup a Solidity compiler to output the ABI
+- Need to write Solidity code in a Javascript project - Setup a Solidity compiler to output the ABI
-- Need to rapidly test contracts in an automated way: Setup Mocha test runner
+- Need to rapidly test contracts in an automated way - Setup Mocha test runner
-- Need to deploy the contract to a public N/W (Rinkeby): Setup a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby N/W
+- Need to deploy the contract to a public N/W (Rinkeby) - Setup a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby N/W

 > ## Create a new project